Elvis-Jonathan-Sim/Numerical-Projects/README.md

 # Numerical-Projects

-This is a respiratory created to for numerical projects during undergraduate courses.
+This is a respiratory created for numerical projects in undergraduate courses.
 Most of the projects were implemented in Jupyter notebook.